 A student has the right to appeal a determination of Unsatisfactory Progress.
 All appeals shall be addressed, in writing, to the Administrative Office and must be postmarked within ten business days of the student receiving the determination of Unsatisfactory Progress.
 The appeal request must explain the circumstances which resulted in the Unsatisfactory Status, all applicable supporting documentation (such as Doctors' excuse and/or release, obituaries, counseling records, etc.) and the students' plan for improvement.
 An appeal hearing will be scheduled within ten business of receipt of the appeal request.
 During this hearing, the student may present facts in opposition to or mitigation of the original determination.
 A decision regarding the appeal shall be rendered, in writing, within 10 business days of the date of the hearing.
 All documentation, including the initial determination and the final determination will be maintained in the student file.
 Successful appeals will be granted on an individual basis.
-Acceptable appeal reasons include but are not limited to, death of an immediate family member, an injury / illness of the student or an injury / illness of an immediate family member.
-Other extenuating circumstances will be given consideration.
-If, upon appeal, the original determination of Unsatisfactory Progress is overturned, the student will be placed on a determination of Probation.
+Acceptable appeal reasons include but are not limited to, death of an immediate family member, an injury / illness of the original determination of Unsatisfactory Progress is overturned, the student will be placed on a determination of Probation.
 The student shall be fully reinstated and eligible to receive any authorized Title IV Funds for the time period in question, retroactive to the date of the original determination of Probation.